aaravmenon130/leetcode-dsa-daily/README.md

 Practising Leetcode daily.

-This readme consist of codes that i may forget later
+This readme consist of codes that i may forget later.

-1  Array 5
+1. Array 5